 UE Policies updates when the USIM is changed from ME-1 to ME-2.

-Specification of required PCF actions to identify the case when the UE removes the stored UE Policies without an explicit indication from the PCF (e.g. when the USIM is changed from ME-1 to ME-2) in order to avoid incorrect UE Policy provisioning.
+Specification of required or recommended PCF actions to identify the case when the UE removes the stored UE Policies without an explicit indication from the PCF (e.g. when the USIM is changed from ME-1 to ME-2) in order to avoid incorrect UE Policy provisioning.

-Completion of UE Policy Provisioning.

-Alignment with stage 2 specifications to define specific actions or recommendations in the PCF for the proper identification of the URSP to increase traffic matching in the UE.

-Identification of impacts in the ServiceParameter API based on the extensions performed in the URSP Rule during Release 18 (e.g. Connectivity Group Id).

 Enhancements to the retrieval of Service Parameter Data by the PCF.

-Specification of the protocol improvements for the PCF to request uniquely Service Parameter Data in the UDR related to UE policies configuration or SM Policy related locations (TNAP IDs)
+Specification of the protocol improvements for the PCF to request uniquely Service Parameter Data in the UDR related to UE policies configuration or SM Policy related information

 Completion of failure scenarios for already specified functionality.

-Potential support of report of partial success of UE Policies.

 Specification of early detection of failure situations in the NEF.

-Completion of Notification of URSP Delivery Outcome.

-Specification of error situations when delivering VPLMN-Specific URSP Rules.

-Clarification/completion of UE Policy provisioning procedures, missed in the previous 3GPP Releases, which do not fall under the scope of any other dedicated Rel19 WI.
+Clarification/completion of UE Policy provisioning procedures, missed in the previous 3GPP Releases, which do not fall under the scope of any other dedicated pre-Rel19 or Rel19 WI.

+Protocol enhancements and additional identified failure situations related to UE Policy related procedures

 5 Expected Output and Time scale